'Unholy alliance'? SE Asian authorities accused of trading exiled activists

 Thailand was once considered a haven for activists fleeing repression from authoritarian governments.

-But since a military coup in 2014, Thailand has requested return of its own political opponents from neighbouring countries - and has also obliged similar requests from them, critics say.
+But since a military coup in 2014, Thailand has requested return of its own political opponents from neighboring countries - and has also obliged similar requests from them, critics say.

 Last month, Malaysia arrested and sent home a Thai anti-monarchy campaigner after she registered as an asylum-seeker with the U.N. refugee agency.

-The woman, Praphan Pipithnamporn, is awaiting trial on sedition and organised crime charges in Thailand.
+The woman, Praphan Pipithnamporn, is awaiting trial on sedition and organized crime charges in Thailand.

-Malaysian leader Mahathir Mohamad defended the extradition, saying his country was "a good neighbour".
+Malaysian leader Mahathir Mohamad defended the extradition, saying his country was "a good neighbor".

 QUID PRO QUO?